 Some therapists have even set up little cottage industries specializing in crafting separation agreements.
+At the risk of sounding flip, a couples therapist who specializes in crafting separation agreements is like a surgeon who owns a chain of funeral parlors.
 One internet marriage coach, (with absolutely no mental health training whatsoever) offers a home study course based on his own half-baked ideas, and a few useful ideas he’s lifted from reliable experts in science-based couples therapy.

 At the same time, he slams couples therapy as ineffective.
 His gall is breathtaking.

 Unfortunately, many of these all-purpose therapists and coaches have little or no familiarity with the actual clinical research on living apart.
 But science-based couples therapists do.

 Here’s what they don’t know…

 Couples really want to know if there is such a thing as a “therapeutic separation,” or if there are “rules” of separation in marriage.
 They ask me: “is there any hope for my marriage after separation?.

 The truth is the notion of “therapeutic separation” is profoundly risky.

 An Ohio State University study discovered that nearly 80% of separated couples ultimately divorce.
 Another earlier study from the late eighties mentioned in the Ohio State research has shown the divorce rate for separated couples as high as 96%.